This new eatery looks set to be the swankiest restaurant in Birmingham - Birmingham Post

 The restaurant will also have a stall at Colmore Food Festival in June.

-55 Colmore Row has been redeveloped at a cost of £30 million, and developers were looking for “the right aspirational restaurant” to move in.
+55 Colmore Row home of Gaucho, has been redeveloped at a cost of £30 million, and developers were looking for “the right aspirational restaurant” to move in.

 The Gaucho brand founded 23 years ago, hadn't opened a new eatery since 2010.